El-even-11/CS2303-OSLabs/README.md

 ## File List

 - `/src` : All the source code for this project.
-- `/kernel-final` : The final compiled version of the linux kernel source code.
-(After complete Project 2).
+For modified Linux kernel source code, I've tried my best to set **MODIFIED** tag with comments at the places where I made modification.
+But there may be still something missing :)
 - `/scripts` : Some scripts for data analysis.
 - `/img` : Some images in the report.

+In addition, If you want the entire modified Linux source code, please feel free to contact me. <a href="mailto:zhao_ziqian@sjtu.edu.cn">zhao_ziqian@sjtu.edu.cn</a>

 ## Notice